rafaelsampaio/ao-demo/README.md

 terraform state list
 ```

-To show the attributes of a resource in the Terraform state by replacing *RESOURCE_NAME* with the name of the resource:
+To show the attributes of a resource in the Terraform state by replace *RESOURCE_NAME* by the name of the resource:

 ```bash
 terraform state show RESOURCE_NAME